 However, we feel that NordPass has a leg up over LastPass just because we encountered almost no problems with their software.

-LastPass had us tearing our hair out when we were unable to log in, and we couldn’t find a way to reach a support agent at all.
+LastPass had us tearing our hair out when we were unable to log in.

 Like previously mentioned, this could be an issue on our end (blame it on shoddy connections) and we hope that it’s just a one-time thing.